-13. Unit-based compensation:
+14. Unit-based compensation:

 Under the REIT's Equity Incentive Plan, there may be grants of unit options, Restricted Units and Deferred Units, which are subject to certain restrictions.
 Under the Plan, the maximum number of Trust Units reserved for issuance of Restricted Units and Deferred Units may not exceed 10 percent of the issued and outstanding Trust Units and Exchangeable Units as at the effective date.
-The maximum number of Trust Units underlying unit options may not exceed 10 percent of the issued and outstanding Trust Units and Exchangeable Units on the grant date less (i) the numbers of Trust Units reserved for issuance of Restricted Units and Deferred Units; and ii) the remaining fixed number of Management Fee Units (note 10) reserved for issuance to the Manager.
-No unit options may be granted if on the grant date the total number of Trust Units reserved for issuance of Restricted Units and Management Fee Units exceeds 20 percent of the issued and outstanding Trust Units on the grant date.
+The maximum number of Trust Units underlying unit options may not exceed 10 percent of the issued and outstanding Trust Units and Exchangeable Units on the grant date less (i) the numbers of Trust Units reserved for issuance of Restricted Units and Deferred Units; and ii) the remaining fixed number of Management Fee Units (note 11) reserved for issuance to the Manager.
+No unit options may be granted if on the grant date the total number of Trust Units reserved for issuance of Restricted Units exceeds 20 percent of the issued and outstanding Trust Units and Management Fee Units exceeds 20 percent of the issued and outstanding Trust Units and Management Fee Units exceeds 20 percent of the issued and outstanding Trust Units and Management Fee Units exceeds 20 percent of the issued and outstanding Trust Units on the grant date.

-As at and for the year ended December 31, 2022, no Restricted Units or unit options have been granted under the Plan.
-During the year ended December 31, 2022, the following Deferred Units were issued:
+As at and for the year ended December 31, 2023 and December 31, 2022, no Restricted Units or unit options have been granted under the Plan.
+During the year ended December 31, 2023 and December 31, 2022, the following Deferred Units were issued:

-Units Amount

-Balance, December 31, 2020 Issued Fair value change 53,595 \$ - 58,955 (13,935)

-Balance, December 31, 2021 53,595 \$ 45,020

-Issued Fair value change 56,441 62,086 (13,575)

-Balance, December 31, 2022 110,036 \$ 93,531
+Year ended December 31, 2023 Year endeo December 31, 2022 Units Amount Units Amount Balance, beginning of period Issued Fair value change 110,036 57,229 - \$ 93,531 62,952 (5,944) 53,595 56,441 - \$ 45,020 62,086 (13,575) Balance, end of period 167,265 \$ 150,539 110,036 \$ 93,531